 Termination Pay - How is it calculated, why can it sometimes be negative?

-The calculation of Termination Pay is very different from the calculation of Annual Leave during the course of employment.
+The calculation of Termination Pay is very different to the calculation of Annual Leave during the course of employment.
 Firstly, some important points to note.

 Entitled Leave From the start of your employment, most Payrolls accrue leave on a pay-by-pay basis.
 This 'accrued' leave is done for the benefit of the Employer (accounting for leave liability) and the Employee (so you know how much leave you have available).
 After 12 months (and on every anniversary of your start date) the number of days/weeks/hours accrued now becomes Entitled Leave and the accruals start again from zero.